jeguberman/ultragram/README.md

   * user data now has a slice (this is part of the image data in the feed).
 Current user if fetched from the navbar on mount and stored in... uh.. the store.

   * I still need to get all of the users necessary into state.
 I don't want to make a request for each item in the feed, that's like minimum 5 http requests when I should be making 1.
 This will require working with my most hated enemies: forethought and planning

   1: begin by getting an array of all images in the feed.DONE

   2: create a selector which will take the images array, and return an array of unique author_ids.
 DONE

-  // when you left, you had tried incorporating the "includes'association'" method in your images controller. shit is badly broken now. fixit.
+    * next day

-  3: you've written a findUsersByIds ajax function, but you have no such logic on your users controller. create this logic
+  3: you've written a findUsersByIds ajax function, but you have no such logic on your users controller. create this logicNOPE, THANKS TO TA PATRICK'S HELP THIS IS NOW BETTER

   4: If you have time, fiddle with your jbuilder files to curate the user data.
 The feed doesn't need personal statements.
 But you don't know how to do this.
 Fortunately tomorrow is a full house.
+DONE: THANKS PATRICK

-  5: adjust your users reducer to accept the list of users
+  5: adjust your users reducer to accept the list of usersDONE

-  6: component life cycles will hurt.
-This is your moment.
-Figure it out.
+## January 8th

+* now that all data is _finally_ in state, we can finish building the component and style it.